 Above: A drawing workshop participant eyes up her chosen plant specimen.
 We referenced John Ruskin quotations as thought provoking mottos within the sessions.

-At The Artistry House event, several free drawing sessions took place throughout the afternoon, and artists with a wide range of previous experience, from novices to art professionals, took part.
+Live art and free, hands on drawing sessions took place throughout the afternoon.
+Artists with a wide range of previous experience, from novices to art professionals, took part.

-There was great company, exchange of skills and experiences, working with colour and a variety of drawing media.
-The beautifully restored interior of The Artistry House, and the many artworks and objects on display, enforced our sense of art and creativity as a way of being.
-We felt a connection to nature and to each other, through drawing, with the mellow autumn sunlight streaming in.
+The Artistry House guests joined in spontaneously to observe nature, react and respond to what they saw, by drawing.
+They worked with colour and the range of media provided.
+Differing approaches were encouraged and openness to experimentation allowed exchanges of skill and experience.
+The beautifully restored interior of The Artistry House, and the many artworks and objects on display, enforced a sense of creativity as a way of being.
+There was a connection to nature and to each other, made through drawing … as the mellow autumn sunlight streamed in.

 A restorative and inspirational afternoon.
 Thank you to everyone who took part.

 Special thanks to Uzma Padia for her assistance and to all at The Artistry House.

 See our event on The Big Draw’s website here